What Is Mental Health? A Beginner’s Guide to a Healthier Mind

 1. Practice Self-Care

 Self-care is not selfish; rather, it is essential for maintaining mental well-being.
 In fact, activities that promote relaxation and rejuvenation, such as meditation, deep breathing techniques, reading a favourite book, listening to music, or spending time in nature, are all considered forms of self-care.
 Additionally, these practices help restore balance in both mind and body.
-Moreover, during a hectic day, even brief pauses, therefore, can have a significant impact on stress reduction and mental clarity.
+Moreover, during a hectic day, even brief pauses can have a significant impact on stress reduction and mental clarity.

 2. Build Strong Relationships